rpasqualone/personal-redux-scaffold/README.md

-# React Redux Weather Forecast
+# React Redux Scaffold

-React application using Redux that allows user to search weather forecasts.
-Done to experiment with Redux and async operations.
+Simple scaffold for a React/Redux application using webpack.

 ###Getting Started###